ahmedfgad/GeneticAlgorithmPython/README.md

 To donate using PayPal, use either this link: [paypal.me/ahmedfgad](https://paypal.me/ahmedfgad) or the e-mail address ahmed.f.gad@gmail.com.

-# Tutorial Project

-**IMPORTANT** If you are coming for the code of the tutorial titled  [**Genetic Algorithm Implementation in Python**](https://www.linkedin.com/pulse/genetic-algorithm-implementation-python-ahmed-gad), then it has been moved to the [Tutorial Project](https://github.com/ahmedfgad/GeneticAlgorithmPython/tree/master/Tutorial Project) directory on 06 May 2020.

 # Installation

 To install [PyGAD](https://pypi.org/project/pygad), simply use pip to download and install the library from [PyPI](https://pypi.org/project/pygad) (Python Package Index).
 The library lives a PyPI at this page https://pypi.org/project/pygad.